Skip to content

 When to Use This Approach:

-This default configuration is recommended for initial tenant isolation validation and provides effective coverage for standard multi-tenant architectures.
-It requires minimal configuration while delivering high-confidence detection for most authorization bypass scenarios.
+This default configuration is recommended for initial authorization validation and provides effective coverage for both Tenant Isolation and Privilege Escalation scenarios.
+It requires minimal configuration while delivering high-confidence detection for most authorization bypass scenarios across multi-tenant architectures and role-based access control systems.

 Approach 3: Custom Detection Rules (Precision Targeting)

-For complex scenarios where responses contain expected per-user variations (timestamps, user-specific metadata, localization data) but specific data elements must remain tenant-isolated, custom detection rules enable precision targeting of authorization boundaries.
+For complex scenarios where responses contain expected per-user variations (timestamps, user-specific metadata, localization data) but specific data elements must remain isolated based on user identity or privilege level, custom detection rules enable precision targeting of authorization boundaries.

 Configuration Example: